az-cat/az-hpcapps/README.md

 ## Application storage

-Application packages are stored in an Azure Storage account that uses one container for the HPC application binaries and one container for benchmark cases.
+Application packages are stored in an Azure Storage account that uses one container for the HPC application binaries and one container for the test cases.
 Each HPC application is listed in a subfolder of the **apps** folder that contains both binaries and data.
 Many applications are already included in the repo, but if you do not see the one you want, you can add one as described